Email Delivery Connections

 - **From name:** the sender name subscribers see in their inbox, such as "Acme Updates".

-- **From email:** the sender email subscribers see.
-This address or its domain must be approved by the provider.
+- **From email:** the sender email address subscribers see.
+This address or its domain must be approved by the email delivery service.

-- **Provider credentials:** the API key, token, AWS key, SMTP details, or other secret needed to send through the provider.
+- **Service connection details:** the key, token, AWS key, Custom SMTP details, or other secret that Mailrith needs to send through the service.

 - **Workspace assignment:** the workspaces that can use this connection.
-A connection assigned to the wrong workspace will not appear where you expect it.
+If a connection is assigned to the wrong workspace, the connection will not appear in the sender picker where you expect it.

-After saving, send a test email before using the connection in a real campaign.
-The test checks the most important parts of setup: whether Mailrith can authenticate with the provider, whether the sender identity is allowed, and whether the message reaches an inbox.
+After you save the connection, send a test email before you use the connection in a real campaign.
+The test checks the most important parts of setup: Mailrith can connect to the service, the service allows the sender name and address, and the message reaches an inbox.

 A successful test send does not always prove authentication is aligned.
-If you are preparing a real sender domain, use [From, Reply-To, and Return-Path](https://mailrith.com/guides/from-reply-to-and-return-path.md) and [DMARC Alignment](https://mailrith.com/guides/dmarc-alignment.md) to understand what to check in the message headers.
+If you are preparing a real sender domain, use [From, Reply-To, and Return-Path](https://mailrith.com/guides/from-reply-to-and-return-path.md) and [DMARC Alignment](https://mailrith.com/guides/dmarc-alignment.md) to learn which message headers to check.

-If the test fails, read the error message and check the most likely causes: wrong credential, unverified sender email, wrong region, disabled provider account, inactive domain, or a provider limit that prevents sending.
+If the test fails, read the error message and check the most likely causes: an incorrect connection detail, an unverified sender email, the wrong region, a disabled service account, an inactive domain, or a service limit that prevents sending.

-Webhooks let your delivery provider tell Mailrith when an email bounces or when a subscriber marks an email as spam.
-When Mailrith receives those events, it updates the subscriber status to Bounced or Complained and protects future sends from repeatedly mailing bad or risky addresses.
+A webhook is a delivery-event link that lets your email delivery service tell Mailrith when an email bounces or when a subscriber marks an email as spam.
+Mailrith then changes the subscriber status to Bounced or Complained and prevents future sends to that address.

-To find webhook URLs, use the connection row action labeled **Webhooks**.
-Mailrith opens **Connection Webhooks** and shows the endpoint or endpoints to copy into the provider dashboard.
+To find these links, use the connection row action labeled **Webhooks**.
+Mailrith opens **Connection Webhooks** and shows the link or links that you need to copy into the email delivery service.

 1. Click **Email Delivery Connections** in the left sidebar.